awais2723/Kord-Snap-and-Solve/README.md

 ## Features

-- **Routing**: Easily navigate between screens using React Navigation.
+- **Routing**: Easily navigate between screens using Expo App Router.
 - **Theming**: Implement custom themes for app using Context API.
 - **Custom Drawer & Tabs**: Implement custom drawer and Tabs for app using React Navigation Drawer.
 - **Firebase Integration**: Integrate Firebase services for authentication, firestore, storage and other functionalities.